-CEN Ulcer Protect is a unique natural formulation which may help reduce, heal and protect the stomach from the incidence of ulcers.
-This all natural, non-medicated formulation may assist with:
+CEN Ulcer Protect is a unique natural formulation that may help reduce, heal and protect the stomach from the incidence of ulcers.
+This all-natural, non-medicated formulation may assist with:

 - Healthy Gut Lining Support,